Gallopsled/pwntools/docs/source/install/binutils.rst

 In these examples, replace ``$ARCH`` with your target architecture (e.g., arm, mips64, vax, etc.).

+Building `binutils` from source takes about 60 seconds on a modern 8-core machine.

 Ubuntu
 ^^^^^^^^^^^^^^^^
 First, add our `Personal Package Archive repository <http://binutils.pwntools.com>`__.